milankinen/stanga/README.md

 ### Placing the state to `Model` driver and reading it

 If you're already familiar with [cycle-examples](https://github.com/cyclejs/examples) this section may confuse you.
-Traditionally in Cycle the application state lives inside the `main` so that **i**ntents (like clicks) modify the state (= **m**odel) and the modified state is passed to the **v**iew that produces you a stream of virtual dom `vdom$`.
+Traditionally in Cycle, the application state lives inside the `main` so that **i**ntents (like clicks) modify the state (= **m**odel) and the modified state is passed to the **v**iew that produces you a stream of virtual dom `vdom$`.